kwbunker/PHYS-3330-Scratch/lab1.md

 ## Triggering an AC waveform on the scope

 Most scopes produce about 0-5 V square wave on the \"PROBE COMP\" pins to use for testing.
 We will use this to get familiar with triggering the scope.
+The trigger level controls the voltage at which the trace starts.
+Stability is lost when the trigger level lies outside range of the displayed voltage.

 1. Connect the Probe Comp output to the scope using mini grabbers (see Figure @fig:grabber).

 2. Display the waveform on the scope.
 You will need to trigger the scope off of the waveform.
 Confirm with your instructor that you have the scope triggered correctly before continuing.
-Describe the setup and outcomes in your lab notebook.

-The trigger level controls the voltage at which the trace starts.
-Stability is lost when the trigger level lies outside range of the displayed voltage.
 Change TRIGGER MODE to NORMAL.
 Note that the trace now \"freezes\" when the trigger level is misadjusted.
-You can see whether or not the scope is actually being triggered by looking for the small writing TRIGD or TRIG? at the top of the display. *See Appendix for the trigger menu.*
+You can see whether or not the scope is actually being triggered by looking for the small writing TRIGD or TRIG? at the top of the display. *See Appendix for the trigger menu.* Describe the setup and outcomes in your lab notebook.

 What is the frequency of the waveform?
 You can measure the period and then calculate the frequency using that measurement.
 Include your measurements, procedure, and calculations in your lab notebook.

 ## Creating an AC waveform using a function generator and measuring it on a scope

 The Keysight EDU33212A function generator can produce sine, square, triangle, pulse, and ramp waveforms over the frequencies from 0.000001 Hz to 20 MHz.
-The output amplitude can be varied between 1 mV and 10 V peak-to-peak with an output impedance of 50 $\Omega$.
+The output amplitude can be varied between 1 mV and 20 V peak-to-peak with an output impedance of 50 $\Omega$.

 ***There is one main precaution to keep in mind: Do not connect any output of the EDU33212A directly to dc power or to the output of any other instrument or circuit.
 Doing so will burn out the output amplifier!***